-The iRocker Nautical iSUP board measures 10′6″ x 32″ x 6″ (length x width x thickness), weighs 20 pounds and has weight capacity up to 240 pounds.
-Package includes a fiberglass paddle – premium quality accessories – everything you need to get on the water.
+The Bluefin Cruise 10’8 iSUP board measures 10′8″ x 33″ x 6″ (length x width x thickness), weighs roughly 24 pounds and has a max paddler weight capacity of 330 pounds.
+Package includes a fiberglass paddle – premium quality accessories – everything you need to get on the water and some more.

 #2 Aquaplanet 10ft 6″ Pace